 Restrictive covenants are explicit contractual obligations that survive the termination of employment.
-They typically consist of noncompetition or non-solicitation clauses.
+They typically consist of non-competition or non-solicitation clauses.
 Restrictive covenants may also include protection of the employer's intellectual property beyond those protections already afforded to employers by common law and statute.

-To be enforceable, such covenants must be reasonable in both scope (geographically) and application to the specific industry.
+Such covenants must be reasonable in both scope (geographically) and application to the specific industry.
 There is a strong policy inclination in employment law disputes towards ensuring an individual's ability to make a living doing what he or she knows best and avoiding restraints on trade.
-Therefore, restrictive covenants and, in particular, noncompete provisions are highly scrutinized by Canadian courts.
+Therefore, restrictive covenants and in particular non-compete provisions are highly scrutinized by Canadian courts.
 Courts have the discretion to strike down a restrictive covenant that limits the employee's ability to compete, if it is found to be excessively broad in time, geography or scope of activities prohibited.
-Nonsolicitation covenants, providing they are reasonable and validly executed, are far more defensible.
+Non-solicitation covenants, providing they are reasonable and validly executed, are far more defensible.

 However, restrictive covenants which constitute consideration arising from a sale or legitimate business arrangement are more likely to be enforceable.